pixel-pulse-games/pycity/MODDING.md

 ## Known limitations (this first pass)

-- No priority/merge system beyond "later filename wins" - if two mods disagree, only the constraint above decides which one sticks.
+- No priority/merge system beyond "later filename wins" for the startup fields - if two mods disagree there, only the constraint above decides which one sticks. `on_broke` is different: every hook mod gets called, not just one (see above).
 - No way for a mod to know what other mods are loaded, or to depend on one another.
-- No hot-reload - mods are read once at startup.
+- No hot-reload - mods are read once at startup (though `on_broke` itself can still run any number of times later, using that same startup read).
 - No in-game UI to see which mods are active; check the console output.
+- `on_broke` is the *only* mid-game hook - there's no equivalent for other moments (e.g. "money is running low" without an actual failed placement, or "a theft just happened").